Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 “The Art of Redistricting: Gerrymandering’s Effect on Representation and Governance”

-Gerrymandering distorts the democratic process, altering electoral outcomes, and undermining legislative effectiveness.
+In this talk, Veronica Sigcho Espinoza discussed how Gerrymandering distorts the democratic process, altering electoral outcomes, and undermining legislative effectiveness.
 By disrupting the relationship between elected officials and their constituents, disproportionate redistricting challenges core principles of political representation.
-This research assesses how these distortions erode both the quality of representation and the effectiveness of democratic governance.
+This research assessed how these distortions erode both the quality of representation and the effectiveness of democratic governance.

 October 2024 Spotlight